tombolano/pdfcat.sh/README.md

 Set an option to a given value.
 See the **Configuration options** section for the available options.

 - `-p, --pdf <file> [ <options> ]`
-Add a PDF file with the corresponding options for `includecommand`.
+Add a PDF file with the corresponding options for `\includepdf`.
 If options are not specified, the default options specified in the `defaultpdfpagesoptions` option will be used.

 - `-0, --section <name>`
 Add a section.